nikzb/rgb-color-explorer/README.md

 To do:

 * Finish fixing colors for dark background
-  * Souvlaki title
-  * Color Coder title - might be okay, try just fixing shadow?
+  * Color Coder title
-  * Hover/focus color during game play - make more subtle?
+    * Fix shadow on game play screen?
-  * End game screen buttons, etc.
+  * Try using gradients in background?

 * Look at what happens when there is no internet connection!